GEANT/ansible-shibboleth/README.md

 2. Identity Federation Operators
 3. Anyone wants to deploy a Shibboleth Identity Provider with a high level of details

-This playbook is targeted to Linux System Administrators that know:
+This playbook is targeted to Linux System Administrators that have to know:
 * Ansible
 * Shibboleth:
   * How to configure an Attribute Filter to release attributes to relying-parties